darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : Automatically adjusts _curve y gamma_ in an attempt to ensure the curve remains S-shaped, as long as the contrast setting is high enough.
 It works much like _auto adjust hardness_ in _filmic rgb_.
 While the checkbox is ticked, _curve y gamma_ cannot be adjusted manually, and is hidden.

 curve y gamma
 : Shifts the representation of the pivot along the y-axis without changing its output luminance.
 This is an internal parameter of the algorithm and does not need to match your display's gamma.
-Its purpose is mainly to enable you to keep the S-shape of the curve, thereby ensuring the _shoulder_ and _toe power_ controls remain effective.
+Its purpose is mainly to enable you to keep the S-shape of the curve, thereby ensuring that the _shoulder power_ and _toe power_ controls remain effective.
 Manual adjustments are disabled while _keep the pivot on the diagonal_ is enabled.

 ### look